Brendan Mullin: Criminal activity

 Mullin was arrested in Dublin on 21 September 2021 and brought before the Dublin District Court on foot of an investigation by the Garda National Economic Crime Bureau.
 He was charged with nine counts of theft under the Theft and Fraud Offences Act, accusing him of stealing €578,000 from the Bank of Ireland between 2011 and 2013.
 Mullin, who had been a managing director of Bank of Ireland private banking, was also accused of deceiving two people to sign a payment instruction to make a gain for himself or causing a loss to another, and with five counts of false accounting.
 He made no comment when informed of the charges and was released on bail after agreeing to surrender his passport.

 The trial began on 15 October 2024, took three weeks and ended in early November 2024.
 Mullin was found guilty of 12 of the 14 charges presented, including several counts of stealing more than €570,000 between 2011 and 2013, and several charges relating to false accounting practices.
 The judge directed the jury to return a verdict of not guilty on a further count of deception.
-He was sentenced on 25 November 2024 to three years in prison.
+He was sentenced on 25 November 2024 to 36 months in prison, though he was released from prison after serving 13 months.

+In June 2026, Mullin appeared in court charged with stealing perfume from Brown Thomas.